Forward Prediction for Physical Reasoning: Experiments

-{ \bf Which tasks benefit from using a forward-prediction model?} To investigate on which task templates forward-prediction models help the most, we compare \modeldecjointOneF{} at $\tau=0$ (\emph{i.e.}, no forward-prediction) and $\tau=10$ seconds in terms of per-template AUCCESS.
+\paragraph{Which PHYRE templates benefit from using a forward-prediction model?} To investigate this, we compare \modeldecjointOneF{} at $\tau=0$ (\emph{i.e.}, no forward-prediction) and $\tau=10$ seconds in terms of per-template AUCCESS.
 We define per-template AUCCESS as the average AUCCESS over all tasks in a template in the within-template setting.
-Figure~\ref{fig:analysis:improve_temp} (left) shows the per-template AUCCESS for the five templates in which forward-prediction models help the least (left five groups) and the five templates in which these models help the most (right five groups).
+Figure~\ref{fig:analysis:improve_temp} shows the per-template AUCCESS for the five templates in which forward-prediction models help the least (left five groups) and the five templates in which these models help the most (right five).
 Qualitatively, we observe that forward prediction does not help much in ``simple'' tasks that comprise a few objects, whereas it helps a lot in more ``complex'' tasks.
-This observation is corroborated by the results in Figure~\ref{fig:analysis:auc_vs_nobj} (right), in which we show AUCCESS and the improvement in AUCCESS due to forward modeling ($\Delta$ AUCCESS) as a function of the number of objects in the task.
-We observe that AUCCESS decreases with the number of objects in the task, but that the benefits of forward predictions increase with the number of objects.
+This is corroborated by the results in Figure~\ref{fig:analysis:auc_vs_nobj}, in which we show AUCCESS and the improvement in AUCCESS due to forward modeling ($\Delta$ AUCCESS) as a function of the number of objects in the task.
+We observe that AUCCESS decreases (Pearson's correlation coefficient, $\rho\!=\!-0.4$) with the number of objects in the task, but that the benefits of forward predictions increase ($\rho\!=\!0.6$).